New York City Department of Health and Mental Hygiene: Organization

-Security
+Public safety

-On-site security services at the five New York City Health and Mental Hygiene clinics are provided by the New York City Department of Health and Mental Hygiene Police.
-New York City Health and Mental Hygiene (Police) are employed as Special Officers and who have very limited peace officer authority in connection with special duties of employment pursuant to New York State Criminal Procedure Law § 2.10(40).
-The exercise of these powers are very limited to the employee's geographical area of employment and only while such employee is working.
-DOHMH Special Officers are prohibited by New York State Law (Criminal Procedure Law) and employee restriction to carry a firearm.
+This agency employs Special Officers who provide on-site safety and security at 20 NYC Health and Mental Hygiene facilities.
+NYC DOHMH special officers have very limited peace officer authority in connection with special assignment of employment pursuant to New York State Criminal Procedure Law § 2.10(40) and DOHMH policies, the exercise of these powers are very limited to the employee's geographical area of employment and while such employee is working only.
+NYC DOHMH Special Officers are prohibited by state law from carrying a firearm.

-The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all New York City Department of Health and Mental Hygiene facilities.
+The New York City Police Department is the primary policing and investigation agency within New York City as per the New York City Charter, which includes all NYC DOHMH facilities.

 Board of Health

 The New York City Board of Health is part of the Department of Health and Mental Hygiene and consists of the commissioner of the department, the chairperson of the department's Mental Hygiene Advisory Board, and nine other members appointed by the mayor.